uny11/HI/README.md

 ### Nota:
 El projecte: http://todolist.site/ m'ha semblat un bon punt de partida.

-### Legenda:
+### Legends:
-Legenda de caracters especials:
- - '@' para personas
+ - '@' for persons
- - '#' para temas/proyectos
+ - '#' for subject
- - '<>' para fechas
+ - '<>' for date
 Pel primer argument:
- - '+' añadir task
+ - '+' for add task
- - '-' eliminar task
+ - '-' for clean task
- - 'fet' marcar como hecho!
+ - 'Ok' for check
- - 'ls' listar.
+ - 'ls' for list all.